M4gie/hackathon-reacteurope/README.md

-Tiny game for the ReactEurope hackathon, using Kendo UI, Recoil and other cool libraries You can try it here: https://m4gie-hackathon.netlify.app/
+Tiny game for the ReactEurope hackathon, using Kendo UI, Recoil and other cool libraries.

+You can try it here: https://m4gie-hackathon.netlify.app/